allenlcp/Udemy_Kafka/Notes.md

 properties.setProperty(ProducerConfig.BATCH_SIZE_CONFIG, Integer.toString(32*1024));
 ```

-## Producers config - default partitioner and how keys are hashed
+## Producer config - default partitioner and how keys are hashed
 - By default, your keys are hashed using the "murmur2" algorithm
 - It is most likely preferred to not override the behavior of the partitioner, but it is possible to do so (partitioner.class)
 - The formula is: